-Prerequisite: Art 604 or Art 250 with satisfactory grades.
+Prerequisite: Art 604 Co-requisite: Art 639

-Co-requisite: Art 639.

 Students continue their study of graphic communication with projects that introduce the interaction between designer, client and audience.
 Continued emphasis on the computer as a tool with focus on integration of In Design, Illustrator and Photoshop.